Value: why data products are worth the effort

 • Risk cost: wrong decisions, compliance breaches, loss of trust (which causes people to stop reusing).

-When you do not make value explicit, you often get one of two unfortunate effects:
+When you do not make value explicit, you get one of two unfortunate effects:

 1. Everything gets to live (because “maybe someone needs it”), or